Holiday Let Guest Welcome Book Template

 Directions

-In most cases, you can simply provide guests with your address and they can use their preferred map application to find you.
-If sat navs have a habit of sending people to the wrong location, you’ll need to provide further instructions and a photo of your holiday home so the guest is certain they’ve arrived at the right property.
+In most cases, you can simply provide guests with your address, and they can use their preferred map application to find you.
+If maps have a habit of sending people to the wrong location, you’ll need to provide further instructions, such as what3words and a photo of your holiday home, so the guests arrive at the right property.

-If you have a designated parking space, make sure your guests know where this is.
-If you don’t provide parking, mention the location of nearby car parks, the costs and any free parking areas.
+If you have a designated parking space, make sure your guests know where it is.
+If you don’t provide parking, mention the location of nearby car parks, the costs and any free parking áreas nearby.

 Check-in instructions

-As it’s likely you won’t welcome arriving guests in person, you need to ensure they can easily access your holiday let.
-If you use a key safe or digital door locks, provide clear instructions (or even a video) on how to unlock/lock the door as it could be the first time some guests have used these.
+As it’s likely you won’t be there to welcome arriving guests in person, you need to ensure they can easily access your holiday let.
+If you use a key safe or digital door locks, provide clear instructions (or even a video) on how to unlock/lock the door, as it could be the first time some guests have used these.

 Emergency contacts